 - No feedback on the effect of tuning changes

-- Local laws may effect your ability to view a laptop while driving
+- Local laws may affect your ability to view a laptop while driving

 The other issue comes from what data is available to the tuner.
 While this is getting better with some late model cars, relying on data logging from the factory AFR sensor (despite being classed as a wideband, many factory wideband sensors are still far from accurate at the sort of AFR we want to run at full power), and knock feedback is marginal at best.

 My advice if you are considering getting an E-Tune for your car would be to do your homework.
 For most popular cars there will be a handful of tuners who are offering E-Tunes.
 Talk to some of their customers and find out what sort of results and reliability they got from their tune before spending your money.
 Remember when you are doing this research that every tuner has raving fans and sworn enemies and there are two sides to every story.
 By the time you have talked to 2-3 customers though you should be able to get a good picture of what sort of results you can expect.

 - No need to travel

 - Unlikely to offer the ultimate power your package is capable of